 Hours: Mon-Thurs 8:00 am – 10:00 pm.
 Friday 8:00 am – 12:00 am.
 Saturday 9:00 am – 12:00 am.
 Sun & Holidays 9:00 am-10:00 pm.

 What to expect: With its rustic French ambiance, this chain bakery-restaurant feels a lot like La Madeleine in the U.S. Sit at their large communal table or find a spot at one of the smaller tables that have access to an outlet.
-I’ve only worked from their Fuencarral and Serrano locations, so if you check out any of the other locations in Madrid please let us know how they are.
+I’ve only worked from their Fuencarral and Serrano locations, so if you check out any of the other locations in Madrid please let me know how they are.

 Food: Lots of vegetarian and vegan choices on the menu.
 Coffee, tea, snacks, breakfast, salads, hot plates, pastries and one of the best vegan brunches in Madrid.

 What else?
-Their locations are big enough where you can sit for hours without feeling the pressure of having to give up your table.
+Their locations are big enough to where you can sit for hours without feeling the pressure of having to give up your table.

 Where: Calle de Serrano, 5